 The writer James Joyce wrote A Portrait of the Artist as a Young Man.
-For portraits of writers by artists (of various ages), try the The Noblest of the Noble exhibition at the Leopold Museum.
+For portraits of writers (including Joyce) by artists of various ages, try the The Gaze from the Frame exhibition at the Leopold Museum.

 - Made possible by a donation by Helmut Klewan

 - Runs: May 6 – Aug 29, 2022